cedricwalter/cedricwalter.github.io/_posts/development/2017-05-18-git-branch-renamer-maven-plugin.md

 ![](/assets/images/2017/05/apache_maven_thumb.png)

-When working with many feature/release/bugix/hotfix branches, it is a bad idea to start changing the pom version as this will create merge conflicts using pull request. this plugin allow you to keep in ALL branches the same pom version for all your projects, for example MASTER-SNAPSHOT the version will be derived from branch name automagically 🙂
+When working with many feature/release/bugfix/hotfix branches, it is a bad idea to start changing the pom version as this will create merge conflicts using pull request. this plugin allows you to keep in ALL branches the same pom version for all your projects, for example MASTER-SNAPSHOT the version will be derived from branch name automagically 🙂

 You may want to read more first these 2 short articles